-In January of 2009, Jaunich signed up for a class at COD, starting with her weakest subject -- math.
+Jaunich decided to sign up for one class at COD, starting with her weakest subject – math.

 “I was very nervous about returning to school,” she explained.
 “I was older and I was a terrible student when I was younger.
-Math terrified me, so I started with that and wanted to see if I could pass one class.
+Math terrified me, so I wanted to see if I could pass one class.
 I was very fortunate and had an excellent math teacher, Vicki Garringer, who gave me confidence and taught me the study skills I needed to succeed.”

-Jaunich decided to pursue computer science.
+Having passed her math course successfully, Jaunich began taking more classes and selected computer science as a major.
 She always loved learning about computers and enjoyed solving problems.

-"So far, it has been quite challenging, but I also find it very rewarding when I finally solve the problem I have been working on,” she said.
+“The work was quite challenging, but I also found it very rewarding when I finally solved the problem I had been working on,” she said.
 “I was also very fortunate to take Mary Ann Zlotow’s ‘Intro to Computers’ class.
 She encouraged me and found my enthusiasm for learning appealing.
-She has been an excellent resource for me and in many aspects a mentor.
+She was an excellent resource for me and in many aspects a mentor.

 “I like the fact that with computers your career can take you in so many different directions.
-I do believe I will begin with programming and then be open to any possibilities from there.
 I also like that I can work in so many different fields with my skills.
 I think that web design will incorporate my creativity into my work and that I would enjoy it the most.”

-“I had lot of family members look at me strangely for going back to school so late in my life, but I never let other people’s opinions stop me before,” she said.
-“I knew that the next two years would be of extreme sacrifice and would probably cost me in my personal life, but it is the best thing I have ever done and I think I have set an excellent example for my two young sons.
-I have shown them the importance of education and that if you work hard enough and want something badly enough you will succeed.
+“I had a lot of family members look at me strangely for going back to school so late in my life, but I never let other people’s opinions stop me before,” she said.
+“I knew that those years would be of extreme sacrifice and would probably cost me in my personal life, but it was the best thing I had ever done and I think I have set an excellent example for my two sons.
+I have shown them the importance of education and that if you work hard enough and want something badly enough, you will succeed.

-"When I finish school, this degree will be mine.
-I will have earned it with my own hard work and discipline and no one can ever take that from me.”
+“Now that I am finished, this degree is mine.
+I earned it with my own hard work and discipline and no one can ever take that from me.”

-Jaunich considers her experience at COD to be very rewarding.
+Jaunich considers her experience at COD very rewarding.